-B. Appropriate Documentation Documentation Re Certification #1 Certification #2 Certification #3 & #4 populations.
+B. Appropriate Documentation Documentation Reference Certification #1 Certification #2 Certification #3

-SECTION I. MEDICAID MANAGED CARE RATES 6.
-Risk Adjustment and Acuity Adjustments Mercer Rate Certification i.
-In accordance with 42 Subpart C.4: Risk CFR §438.7(b)(5)(i), the Mitigation, page 26 rate certification must describe all prospective risk adjustment methodologies, including: a. the data, and any adjustments to that data, to be used to calculate the adjustment. b. the model, and any adjustments to that model, to be used to calculate the adjustment. c. the method for calculating the relative risk factors and the reasonableness and appropriateness of the method in measuring the risk factors of the respective
+- i.
+In accordance with 42 CFR §438.7(b)(5)(i), the rate certification must describe all prospective risk adjustment methodologies, including: - a. the data, and any adjustments to that data, to be used to calculate the adjustment. - the model, and any adjustments to that model, to be used to calculate the adjustment. - c. the method for calculating the relative risk factors and the reasonableness and appropriateness of the method in measuring the risk factors of the respective populations.